BSC-ES/providentia/docs/source/Interpolation.md

 # Interpolation

-This mode allows users to spatially interpolate experiment output against available observational stations to be viewable in **Providentia**.
+This mode allows users to spatially interpolate model output against available observational stations to be viewable in **Providentia**.

-The Interpolation mode allows to interpolate experiments against **GHOST** and **non-GHOST** observations.
+The Interpolation mode allows to interpolate models against **GHOST** and **non-GHOST** observations.

-Contained in: `/gpfs/projects/bsc32/AC_cache/recon/exp_interp/` exists an archive of previously interpolated experiment output, depending on the version.
-If the experiment you want to analyse is not there, or if you have re-run the experiment, add new variables etc. then this guide will aid you in interpolating the experiment output.
+Contained in: `/gpfs/projects/bsc32/AC_cache/recon/exp_interp/` exists an archive of previously interpolated model output, depending on the version.
+If the model you want to analyse is not there, or if you have re-run the model, add new variables etc. then this guide will aid you in interpolating the model output.

 ## Starting an Interpolation